rubocode/bookstore/introduction/index.md

 Programmers often take SRS documents as something out of their scope to create.
-As I matured as a programmer, it became quite clear that one of the most significant problems of practical software development was that folks didn't quite yet know how to specify software in a pragmatic and durale fashion.
+As I matured as a programmer, it became quite clear that one of the most significant problems of practical software development was that folks didn't quite yet know how to specify software in a pragmatic and durable fashion.

 In 2017, I joined the Sri Lanka Institute of Information Technology (SLIIT) as a Product Architect to attempt to rescue its Student Information Management System (SIMS)